Director, Teaching & Learning K-12

 The aim of Project Connection is to provide advanced and enriched opportunities that replace, supplement, or extend learning beyond the standard curriculum and that incorporate different modes of instruction.
 These opportunities will encourage and develop creative and critical thinking, provide practice in problem formation and solution, develop responsibility to self and others, and enhance the appreciation of life-long learning.

-Grade 3 - Emerson and Lincoln Elementary Schools
+Grades 3-5 - Emerson & Lincoln Elementary Schools

 Energy and Focus Classes